LucLop/DoggoLookalike/README.md

 ## This is course project for the machine Leanring course.
 ## The goal of this project is to make a dog breed recongnition app using convolutionnal neural networks (CNN)

-Our app is a desktop application coded in JAVA
+Our app is a desktop application coded in JAVA.
 For our CNN we did all the code in PYTHON

 We could take an already trained CNN but that's not for us, we deceided to create our own CNN and train it by ourselves.